Free Will Baptist Theology

 Cooper argues, then, that while the Old Testament may not offer a clear understanding of the relationship between the body and soul, it does refer to an “ontological holism,” where you cannot have the parts except if you have the whole—the soul, spirit, flesh, heart, and yes, kidneys.
 Further, Cooper is willing to argue that the “Old Testament picture of human nature repeatedly and consistently represents humankind as constituted from two different and mutually irreducible sources, elements, ingredients, “stuffs,” or principles.”[7]
 Even in Ezekiel 37 you have material parts (bones, flesh, sinews and skin), but no life until God’s breathe (ruach) enters into the great army.
 Thus, at the very least, the Old Testament deals with material and immaterial parts of the individual.

 The New Testament usage of words finds similar concerns as the Old Testament.
-Usage of words like sarx, soma, psyche, puneuma, and kardia can all have a wide semantic range.[8]
-Yet, for the New Testament the question may be better framed in how to understand the human constitution in light of the intermediate state.
-Without working verse by verse, we may suffice it to say that the New Testament seems to teach that the body and soul are separated at death, to then be brought back together in the eschaton when all believers experience the physical resurrection.
+Usage of words like sarx, soma, psyche, pneuma, and kardia all have a wide semantic range.[8]
+Yet for the New Testament the question may be better framed in how to understand the human constitution in light of the intermediate state.
+Without working verse by verse, suffice it to say that the New Testament seems to teach that the body and soul are separated at death, to then be brought back together in the eschaton when all believers experience the physical resurrection.
 As Cooper notes,

 If to be absent from the body for me is to be with the Lord—still ‘in Christ’ and ‘living with him’ as I am already now—then I must exist between my death and resurrection.
 And I must be able to enjoy fellowship with Christ in some way, and probably also communion with the saints who have died, since being in Christ is a corporate reality.
 That is all we know form the New Testament.
 It does not say more.
 It does not elaborate.
 It does not describe in detail.
 For anyone to say more than this is indeed to speculate.[9]

 As we explore the biblical data, an immediate discussion arises as to whether or not man is a dichotomous or trichotomous.
-As I stated earlier, I tend to use the term soul to refer to the immaterial substance of mankind, and body as the material substance, and in doing so show my theological cards on the subject.
+As I stated earlier, I tend to use the term “soul” to refer to the immaterial substance of mankind, and “body” as the material substance.
+In doing so I show my theological cards on the subject.
 While there are certainly good arguments to the contrary, I generally assume that Scripture uses the terms “soul” and “spirit” interchangeably.
-This seems to be the case in passages like Luke 1:46–47; Isaiah 26:9; Matthew 6:25; 10:28, 1 Corinthians 5:3, 5.
+This seems to be the case in passages like Luke 1:46–47, Isaiah 26:9, Matthew 6:25; 10:28, and 1 Corinthians 5:3, 5.
 However, I am not a biblical scholar and leave those larger questions to those with more expertise in this area.

 While I do hold to a dichotomous view of human constitution, I do believe that my view here, which is not novel with me, is one that can easily be in agreement with theologians like F. Leroy Forlines.
 Forlines tends to use the term “spirit” to refer to the immaterial part of man.
 Conversely, he uses the term “soul” to refer to “a self-conscious individual, the innermost being, the self, the life, or the person.”[10]
 He clarifies later that “If we will give soul the basic meaning as person…”[11] that it will help clarify his position.
 Forlines seek to argue that we are a soul (or person) and that we have a body and spirit.